Essra Mohawk: Biography

 Sandra Elayne Hurvitz was born in Philadelphia, Pennsylvania, on April 23, 1948.
 Her first record, credited as Jamie Carter, was the single "The Boy with the Way", backed with "The Memory of Your Voice", issued on Liberty Records in 1964.
 As Sandy Hurvitz, she was then discovered by Shadow Morton, who placed her songs with both the Shangri-Las ("I'll Never Learn") and the Vanilla Fudge ("The Spell That Comes After").
 While living in New York City in 1967 she met Frank Zappa, who persuaded her to perform for a short time with the Mothers of Invention and then signed her to his Bizarre Records production company.
 While he initially helped to produce her first album, he left the project and assigned it to woodwind player and keyboardist Ian Underwood.
 Hurvitz opened for Procol Harum when they performed at the Cafe Au Go Go in 1967, and Keith Reid wrote "Quite Rightly So", which appeared on their second album Shine On Brightly, for her.
 Her first album Sandy's Album Is Here At Last was released on Bizarre/Verve in December 1968.

 In 1969 she was signed by Reprise Records after executive Mo Ostin discovered her singing at a club in New York.
-The resulting album, Primordial Lovers, was later said to be "one of the best 25 albums ever made" in Rolling Stone magazine.
+The resulting album, Primordial Lovers, was later said to be "firmly on my list of the 25 all-time best albums" by Paul Williams in Rolling Stone magazine.
 The album featured contributions from CSN&Y drummer Dallas Taylor and former Rhinoceros members Doug Hastings and Jerry Penrod.
 Essra nearly joined Rhinoceros in its original line-up.
 While recording the album, she married her producer Frazier Mohawk (born Barry Friedman, 1941) and from then on was known as Essra Mohawk.
 "Essra" (S-ra) is an abbreviated form of "Sandra."

 She was scheduled to perform at the original Woodstock Festival, but her driver took a wrong turn on the way.

 “We got there in time to see the last verse of the last song of the last act of the first night, and then the stage went dark before we got to it from the parking lot,” she recalled in a 2009 video interview.